HeroSiegePlanner/HSPlanner/README.md

 the app checks GitHub releases for updates and can install them from the footer.
 See [packaging/README.md](packaging/README.md).

-### Archived Tauri reference

-`legacy/` and `tree-renderer/` are optional, ignored local archives.
-They are not required by the native workspace, CI or packaging.
-The former Tauri sources remain available in Git history before the GPUI migration.

 ### Project structure

 | Path | Contents |